|

 Rates do not include:

-Riding Hours: Approx. four hours
+Riding Hours: Approx. 4 hours (including picnic lunch en route)

 Type of Terrain: Open roads, some steep ascending trails

-Type of Riding: Walk, trot, canter, gallop
+Pace: Walk, trot, canter, gallop on open roads

-Note: Lunch is a picnic lunch en route.
 Non-riders will be transferred directly to the Lodge.

-Riding Hours: Approx. three hours
+Riding hours: Approx. 4 hours

 Type of Terrain: Open roads, some steep ascending trails and open fields